-The current NEC took office in October 2020 after an election delayed because of the pandemic, and will retire in June 2023 following the next NEC elections.
+The current NEC took office in October 2020 after an election delayed because of the pandemic and will retire in June 2023 following the next NEC elections.

 Traditionally, the NEC met four times per year, in person.
-Partly in response to the pandemic, the new NEC has opted to meet more frequently but with most meetings being shorter and online.
-In 2021, there were 7 full NEC meetings.
-5 of these were fully online; two were hybrid meetings with a mix of participants in person and online.
-In November, the NEC also held its first joint meeting with the Equalities Advisory Committee, which was constituted in 2021.
+Partly in response to the pandemic, the NEC opted to meet more frequently but with most meetings being shorter and online.
+In 2022, there were 8 full NEC meetings.
+6 of these were fully online; two were hybrid meetings with a mix of participants in person and online.

-Members of the Co-operative Party NEC/Board of Co-operative Party Ltd in 2021 were:
+Members of the Co-operative Party NEC/Board of Co-operative Party Ltd in 2022 were:

-71, -1 Representing Attendence
+Representing Attendence

-Chris Vince East 6/7
+East 8/8

-Jamie McMahon East Midlands 6/7
+East Midlands 6/8

-Stella Creasy MP London 5/7
+Stella Creasy MP London 6/8

-Michael Bell North East & Cumbria 7/7
+North East & Cumbria 6/8

-Gary Booth North West 6/7
+North West 3/8

-Preet Kaur Gill MP Parliamentary Group 5/7
+Preet Kaur Gill MP Parliamentary Group 4/8

-Jim McMahon MP (Chair) Parliamentary Group 6/7
+Jim McMahon MP (Chair) Parliamentary Group 6/8

-Ruth Hall (Vice-Chair) Scotland & Northern Ireland 7/7
+(Vice-Chair) Scotland & Northern Ireland 7/8

-Maria Lee Societies 7/7
+Societies 7/8

-Eddie Thorn Societies 3/4
+Societies 6/8

-Rosa Bolger South East 5/7
+South East 6/8

-Pat Juby South West 6/7
+South West 5/8

-John Hughes The Co- operative Group 3/7
+The Co-operative Group 4/8

-Mary Wimbury Wales 7/7
+Wales 5/8

-Chris Bain West Midlands 7/7
+West Midlands 5/8

-Abigail Marshall Katung Yorkshire & Humber 6/7
+Yorkshire & Humber 5/8

-Nathan Burns Youth 5/7
+Youth 4/8

-The NEC also had three observers in 2021.
-These are not members of the Board of Cooperative Party Ltd and do not vote.
+The NEC also had three observers in 2022.
+These are not members of the Board of Co-operative Party Ltd and do not vote.

 Representing Attendance

-Faisal Rana BAME Network 6/7
+BAME Network 2/8

-Tony McMullan Northern Ireland Party 7/7
+Northern Ireland Party 7/8

-Lord Roy Kennedy Parliamentary Group (House of Lords) 4/7
+Lord Roy Kennedy Parliamentary Group (House of Lords) 3/8

-Strategic Objectives 2019-2021
+Strategic Objectives 2022-2024

-The Co-operative Party's Strategic Objectives were revised in November 2018 and an updated Strategic Plan was produced to direct the Party's work and priorities to the end of 2021.
-During 2021 the NEC reviewed the Party's objectives and agreed a new Strategic Plan for 2022-24 to meet these.
+The Co-operative Party's Strategic Objectives were revised in November 2021 and an updated Strategic Plan was produced to direct the Party's work and priorities to the end of 2024.